 General syllabuses are developmental four-unit courses of study.
 Units I and 2 provide foundational learning, allowing students to experience all syllabus objectives and begin engaging with the course subject matter.
 It is intended that Units I and 2 are studied as a pair.
-Assessment in Units I and 2 provides students with feedback on their progress in a course of study and contributes to the award of a QCE.
+Students should complete Units I and 2 before starting Units 3 and 4 consolidate student learning.
+Assessment in Units 3 and 4 is summative and student results contribute to the award of a QCE and to ATAR calculations.